 Recognized, Appellate Hot List, The National Law Journal (2010, 2015)

 Member, Texas Litigation Department of the Year, Labor and Employment, Texas Lawyer (2015)

 Finalist, Attorney of the Year, Texas Lawyer (2015)

 Honoree, Women in Business Awards, Dallas Business Journal (2014)

 Texas Super Lawyer, Texas Monthly and Law & Politics (2011–2013)

 Member, American Law Institute

-Texas Judicial Council Member (appointed by Governor Rick Perry in May 2008)
+Member, Texas Judicial Council, appointed by Governor Rick Perry in May 2008, reappointed in November 2013

 Chairman Elect, Individual Rights and Responsibilities Section Council, State Bar of Texas

-Editorial Board Member, The Advocate (published by the Litigation Section of the State Bar of Texas)
+Member, Editorial Board, The Advocate, published by the Litigation Section of the State Bar of Texas